danielgroves/danielgroves.net/_posts/2013-08-13-server-security.md

 During this article, what I am going to cover is:

-- Disabaling the root account
+- Disabling the root account
 - Enabling a firewall
 - Securing SSH
 - Some best-practices